hallambaker/Mathematical-Mesh/Documentation/MeshSchema.md

 ###Structure: Connection

-Describes network connection parameters
+Describes network connection parameters for an application

-:Name :
+:ServiceName :
 ::String [0..1]

-DNS Name
+DNS address of the server

-:Address :
+:Port :
-::String [0..1]
+::Integer [0..1]

-IP address in customary decimal dot notation (IPv4) or hexadecimal notation (IPv6)
+TCP/UDP Port number

 :Prefix :
 ::String [0..1]

 DNS service prefix as described in [!RFC6335]

+:Security :
+::String [0..Many]

+Describes the security mode to use.
+Valid choices are Direct/Upgrade/None

+:UserName :
+::String [0..1]

+Username to present to the service for authentication

-:Port :
+:Password :
-::Integer [0..1]
+::String [0..1]

-TCP Port number
+Password to present to the service for authentication

 :URI :
 ::String [0..1]

 Service connection parameters in URI format

-:Security :
+:Authentication :
-::String [0..Many]
+::String [0..1]

-Security policy identifier(s)
+List of the supported/acceptable authentication mechanisms, preferred mechanism first.

+:TimeOut :
+::Integer [0..1]

+Service timeout in seconds.

+:Polling :
+::Boolean [0..1]

+If set, the client should poll the specified service intermittently for updates.

 ###Structure: EncryptedData